zdravkov/kendo-docs/tutorials/ASP.NET/SalesHub/Home Page/kendo-saleshub-customer-treeview.md

 server-side.

 In the SalesHub application, a [Kendo TreeView](http://demos.kendoui.com/web/TreeView/index.html) is used to display all of the Customers which belong to a Selling Company.
-The Selling Company appears as a root node in the TreeView and the Customers for each Selling Company are grouped by the first character in their name.
-So the basic structure of the TreeView is: `Selling Company -> Customer Group -> Customer Name`.
+The Selling Company appears as a root node in the TreeView and the Customers for each Selling Company are grouped by the region in which the customer is located.
+So the basic structure of the TreeView is: `Selling Company -> Region -> Customer Name`.

 When a Customer is selected in the [Kendo TreeView](http://demos.kendoui.com/web/TreeView/index.html) the Order's grid is updated to display only the Orders for the selected Customer.
 If you would like to learn how the Order's grid is updated depending on the selected